-The U.S. Food and Drug Administration (FDA) considers a medication error “any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer.”
-Medication errors can occur in patients of any age, but newborns may be at a higher risk of injury for several reasons.
-If you believe your baby’s injuries are due to incorrect dosage or administration, call a New York medication errors lawyer from Buttafuoco & Associates.
+The National Coordinating Council for Medication Error Reporting and Prevention (NCCMERP) defines a medication error as “any preventable event that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient, or consumer.”
+Patients of any age are vulnerable to the harms of medication errors, but newborns can be especially at risk.

 The Risk of Medication Use During Pregnancy and Labor